isographlabs/isograph/docs-website/docs/how-isograph-works/generated-artifacts.md

 The reader artifact is generated at `TypeName/field_name/reader.isograph.ts`.

-A reader artifact contains an import of the resolver function (i.e. the `Query/home_page_component/reader.isograph.ts` will contain an import of `` export const home_page_component = iso` Query.home_page { ... }`  ``) and the reader AST.
+A reader artifact contains an import of the resolver function (i.e. the `Query/HomePage/reader.isograph.ts` will contain an import of `` export const HomePage = iso` Query.HomePage { ... }`  ``) and the reader AST.
 It will als contain some types that ensure that whatever data is passed to the resolver function is accessed in a typesafe fashion.

 The reader AST is a data structure that is used to read out precisely the fields and resolvers that that resolver function selected.